Samsung/TizenRT/docs/HowToDevelopThingsWithTizenStudioForRT.md

 ### 2. Create a Project
 You can create a new SmartThings project from remote Git repositories as well as local templates.
 To create a new project:
-- When creating a project from a template, click the **Check if you want Smart Things functionality** check box when selecting a template:
+- When creating a project from a template, click the **Check if you want SmartThings functionality** check box when selecting a template:
 ![template - Check box](media/rt_smartthings_template.png)
-- When importing a project from a Git repository, click the **Check if you want Smart Things functionality** check box:
+- When importing a project from a Git repository, click the **Check if you want SmartThings functionality** check box:
 ![git - Check box](media/rt_smartthings_git.png)

 ### 3. Manage Device/ Resource Model